Chronicle of a Death Foretold: Plot

 The book is a nonlinear narrative told by an anonymous narrator and begins on the morning of Santiago Nasar's death.
 The reader learns that Santiago lives with his mother, Plácida Linero; the cook, Victoria Guzman; and the cook's daughter, Divina Flor.
 Santiago took over the successful family ranch after the death of his father Ibrahim, who was of Arab origin.
 He returns home in the early morning hours from an all-night celebration of a wedding between a recent newcomer, Bayardo San Román, and a long-term resident, Ángela Vicario.
 Two hours after the wedding, Ángela was dragged back to her mother's home by Bayardo because she was not a virgin.
 After a beating from her mother, Ángela is forced to reveal the name of the man who has defiled her purity and honor.
 In a somewhat spurious manner, she reveals the man to be Santiago.
 To avenge their family honor, her twin brothers Pablo and Pedro Vicario decide to kill Santiago using knives that they'd previously used to slaughter pigs.

-The brothers proceed to the meat market in the pre-dawn hours to sharpen their knives and announce to the owner and other butchers that they plan to kill Santiago.
-No one believes the threat because Pablo and Pedro are considered "good people", and most interpret their threats as drunken rambling.
-Faustino Santos, a butcher friend, becomes suspicious and reports the threat to the policeman, Leandro Pornoy.
+The brothers proceed to the meat market in the pre-dawn hours to sharpen their knives, declaring to the owner and other butchers that they plan to kill Santiago.
+Their announcement is mostly disregarded as drunken rambling; Pablo and Pedro are considered to be moral, law-abiding men by their associates, who therefore don't believe that they truly intend to follow through on their threats.
+However, Faustino Santos, a butcher friend, becomes suspicious and reports the threat to policeman Leandro Pornoy.
 The brothers proceed to Clotilde Armenta's milk shop where they tell her about the plan to kill Santiago, and she notices the knives wrapped in rags.
 Meanwhile, Officer Leandro talks with Colonel Aponte who, after leisurely dressing and enjoying his breakfast, proceeds to the milk shop and confiscates the brothers' knives, sending them off to sleep and calling them "a pair of big bluffers".
 Clotilde is still concerned that the twins will find another way to carry out their plan to murder Santiago and urges Colonel Aponte to intervene further "to spare those poor boys from the horrible duty", but he does nothing more.

 Gossip about the twins' publicly announced plans spreads through the town, and though Clotilde asks everyone she sees to warn Santiago, no one does.
 Some do not believe they should get involved, some assume that he has already been warned, some believe the twins wouldn't really follow through, some are distracted by the arrival of the Bishop, some believe that the murder would be justified, and some secretly want Santiago dead.
 As the priest later confessed, "I didn't know what to do... it wasn't any business of mine but something for the civil authorities."